 Shooting on film was a much slower process.
 I’d first have to meter for the light and do a mental adjustment in my head to get the exposure correct.
 After that, I’d carefully focus and keep everything steady.
-Only then, can I start to wait for the right moment to pressure the shutter.
+Only then, can I start to wait for the right moment to press the shutter.
 Every shot mattered.
 Without a common tongue, I could not ask anything from the people I shot and yet in some ways, they understood what I wanted to capture each time and very few ‘posed’ for the camera.
 They let me take my time and just take what I saw.

 What initially felt like a slow and restrictive processed turned into something meditative.
 When I had to wait for the right shot, it was like waiting for a feeling, or a connection with my subject.
 I was just as still, looking at them, as they were, looking at me.
 When I felt like I found it, I released the shutter.
 We often exchanged a smile only after the exposure was made.
 I keep those memories for myself.

 Months later after I’ve processed these images, I found the look on these faces to be as raw and honest as the moment I captured them.
 I almost never took more than one frame of the same person, so what I saw after the developing the film was the only capture I had.
 Every shot counted, however imperfect they were.